It Takes a Village -1-

 The village doesn’t start with a crowd.

 It starts with one family stepping toward another, and one believer saying yes to God’s design.
+A healthy community is not found—it is cultivated intentionally.

-Renewing Your Mind
+Renewing Your Mind About Community and Independence

 A lot of this work starts right here—in your mind.
 We’ve been shaped by a culture that screams independence, self-sufficiency, and “I don’t need anyone.”
 Renewing your mind means letting the Holy Spirit retrain the way you think about community, family, and even yourself.